TimTosi/mechanist/redis/README.md

 ![Redis-Override](../assets/gifs/redis/redis-override.gif)

-Nevertheless, you would have to specify ALL arguments in command line, and that is not really practical.
+Nevertheless, you would have to specify TONS of arguments in command line, and that is not really practical.

 That is why you should directly use the Compose file instead.